dscsnu/ping-game-theory/README.md

 1. Both of you choose to SPLIT -> Both of you get 5 points
 2. Both of you choose to STEAL -> Both of you get 3 points
-3. One of you chooses to SPLIT while the other chooses to STEAL -> The one who chose to steal gtes 10 points leaving the other with 0.
+3. One of you chooses to SPLIT while the other chooses to STEAL -> The one who chose to steal gets 10 points leaving the other with 0.

 The catch?
 You will be facing off using code.
-Each player in the dilema will write a strategy that determines their decision to SPLIT or STEAL.
+Each player in the dilemma will write a strategy that determines their decision to SPLIT or STEAL.

 Each strategy will face off against every other strategy and a copy of themselves.